TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Add how many nodes were deleted in the description
-- I'd hide the arrow to communicate a layer is empty

-- quick_test-exclusive property: Respawn at team spawns
-    - Disable by default

-- Fix Rotated By: description
-    - Moved by too

-- Fix maybe how point markers are highlighted because the white aabb edge is completely invisible

-- we'll overhaul this anyway but we had an autosave during playtest
-    - but we did place spawns.
-Well, it's to be expected tbh
-    - Not a bug

-- Honor playtest spawns but maybe as respawn points only and spawn where the camera is?
-    - For quick_test, it is okay if all client players appear in the same place as host
-    - the host can anyway predict where their "enemy" is and it's a nice way of meeting in the same place
-    - It is also okay if the players respawn right where they died to keep the "fight" going
-    - with this, there's very little usecase for creating your own quick_test_spawns, but if you want, there's nothing holding you back
-        - position in layers will determine the first order of respawns likely
-        - by default they can only be used to *respawn* instead of spawn
-            - playtesting settings could have a tick to spawn at quick_test_spawn instead of camera center
-    - for now we could disable them
-        - nah maybe let's leave it but just rename it

 - Let's start again
     - First consider the smallest working model
         - No autosaves, just one session